The article was originally published by Four Points Press on November 2, 2021.

 The crime is punishable by six months in tribal jail and a fine of $500.

 “I think the biggest thing is for people to know it’s not me,” Chief Child-Meeks said.
 “His actions, his charges, everything that this guy has done, that does not speak to who I am as a person and I just need everyone to know that that is not me and I have not done those things and I wouldn’t do those things.”

 Chief Child-Meeks said he thinks people will slowly figure out that other candidates may be using court documents belonging to the non-Crow Meeks and spreading rumors and defamation are only out for themselves.

 “These people are lying to (the public) giving them false information,” he said.
-“That’s lying community.
+“That's lying to the community.
 That’s not okay.
 That’s tearing down another person.
 They’re trying to attack me and tear me down for their own gain and if they are willing to do that to me, I believe they’re going to be willing to do that to other members of the tribe, and probably to the tribe itself, once they’re in office.”